-While winter travel typically means holiday-inflated airfares, inclement weather, and long delays, it can also be one of the best seasons to travel on the cheap if you time it right.
-From cities with epic Christmas markets to wallet-friendly beach vacations, these 10 winter destinations are both festive and affordable this year.
+While winter travel typically means holiday-inflated airfares, inclement weather, and long delays, it can also be one of the best seasons to travel on-the-cheap if you time it right.
+From places with epic skiing to wallet-friendly beach vacations, these 10 winter destinations are affordable right now.

 Affordable Winter Destinations for 2017/18

 Still need to book your winter vacation for this year?
 Look no further than these savings-approved winter destinations.

 Sun Valley, Idaho